subir-the-coder/Gray-Finder/README.md

 👨‍💻 Author
 Subir Sutradhar
-🐧 Crafted with ❤️ & CCD on Parrot OS
+🐧 Crafted with ❤️ on Parrot OS

 ⚠️ Disclaimer
 This tool is intended for educational use and authorized security testing only.